aliartiza75/zookeeper-rest-api/README.md

-# zookeeper-rest-api
+# Zookeeper REST API

-REST Api for zookeeper using flask
+This repository endpoint to perform operation on the zookeeper.

+## Endpoints
+Its under development!